 Taking into account the economic climate in the UK, demand for office space in Hillingdon has improved with notable uptake in Uxbridge and the Odyssey Business Park, South Ruislip, although it is noted that there remains relatively high vacancy levels in Stockley Park and Hayes.
 According to the London Annual Office Policy Review 2009, there appears to be an adequate supply of both built and pipeline office development in West London to meet the demand for office floorspace over the next five years.
-During 2009/10 we have observed a net increase of 2,867sq.m of office/light industrial floorspace.
-There were 630 sq.ms. of D1 uses under construction.and,a total of 13,414 sq.ms. of additional D1 floor space was completed during this period.
+During 2010/11 we have observed a net increase of 4,033sq.m of office/light industrial floorspace.
+There were a net total 1,435sq.m of D1 uses under construction and, a total of 1,564sq.m of additional D1 floor space was completed during this period.